 Steve is 28.
 His employer matches his monthly pension contribution of 10%, based on total salary, which makes his overall contribution 20%.
 The contributions are taken before Income Tax and National Insurance.

 Note that bonuses are often not included in pension calculations, only base salary.
-Consult your employer to find out how bonuses affect your specific pension contributions.
+Speak to your employer to find out how bonuses affect your exact pension contributions.

 How much can I put in my pension?